spart3n117/uninentionalasmrtheme/README.md

 # uninentionalasmrtheme
-This a theme based off of Naut for reddit.
+This is a theme based off of the /r/naut theme for reddit.
+Credits go to /u/cryptonaut for creating the Naut theme.
+All extra customizations done by /u/spart3n117.

 Updated 9/13/12 v3.0